janisaiad/MMNN/refs/wk11-ntkmmnn-experiments/ideas.md

 but here compared to fcnn there is for some reasons a complete different new horizon

 investigate also with full relu, and sine at the end

-i can get that this matter of frequencies in the functions can be seen in the optimization landscape because there is something in the weights that can make the opt land wavy, a bit weird
+, with this high frequency cos function we can rescale the optimization landscapebecause of the rank thing and curse of dim i can get that this matter of frequencies in the functions can be seen in the optimization landscape because there is something in the weights that can make the opt land wavy, a bit weird